Prediction of Patient Activation during Technology Enabled Continuity of Care Intervention

-Patients’ skills, knowledge, and motivation to actively engage in their healthcare are assessed with the Patient Activation Measure (PAM) – a metric associated with positive healthcare outcomes.
+Patients’ skills, knowledge, and motivation to actively engage in their healthcare are assessed with the Patient Activation Measure (PAM).
 The literature on predicting PAM, when patient counseling is coupled with a technology enabled continuity of care intervention, is scant.
-This proof-of-concept study employs a two-phase framework to (i) posit a relationship between a technology enabled continuity of care intervention and enhanced patient activation; and (ii) link healthcare providers’ operating decisions and patients’ willingness to change with prediction of PAM.
-We test the framework using data from a randomized, controlled field experiment and find a relationship between technology enabled continuity of care and increased PAM.
+By drawing upon organizational learning theory, we develop a double loop model of patient/ healthcare provider feedback loops and learning.
+We test the model using data from a randomized, controlled field experiment and find a mediated relationship between technology enabled continuity of care and increased PAM and reductions in hospital readmissions.
 Further, the relevant PAM levels are predicted as a function of the strength of the information signals using a machine learning methodology.
-We show that these predictions are subject to under/over estimation biases, consistent with the behavioral concept of system neglect in signal detection theory.
+We show that these predictions are subject to under/over estimation biases, consistent with behavioral biases admitted in the double loop learning theory.

 Keywords: Behavioral Operations, Controlled Studies, Double Loop Learning, Machine Learning, Patient Activation, Patient Engagement, System Neglect, Telemonitoring